-In November 1999, the Company issued £75.0 million (121.7 million upon issuance) aggregate principal amount of $8\frac{1}{2}\%$ Senior Notes due November 2009 (the "Sterling Senior Notes").
-In March 2000, the Company exchanged £75.0 million aggregate principal amount of $8\frac{1}{2}\%$ Series B Senior Notes due in November 2009 (the "Sterling Series B Senior Notes") for all of the Sterling Senior Notes.
-In October 2000, the Company exchanged £74.0 million aggregate principal amount of Sterling Series C Senior Notes (as defined below) for £74.0 million of the Sterling Series B Senior Notes.
-On May 15, 2000, the Company issued £80.0 million (120.0 million upon issuance) aggregate principal amount of $8\frac{1}{2}\%$ Series C Senior Notes due November 2009 (the "Sterling Series C Senior Notes").
-In November 2009, the Company repaid the Sterling Series B Senior Notes and the Sterling Series C Senior Notes with proceeds from its revolving credit facility under its then existing senior credit facility and cash flows from operating activities.
+In November 1999, the Company issued £75.0 million (\$121.7 million upon issuance) aggregate principal amount of 81/2% Senior Notes due November 2009 (the "Sterling Senior Notes").
+In March 2000, the Company exchanged £75.0 million aggregate principal amount of 81/2% Series B Senior Notes due in November 2009 (the "Sterling Series B Senior Notes") for all of the Sterling Senior Notes.
+In October 2000, the Company exchanged £74.0 million aggregate principal amount of 81/2% Series C Senior Notes (as defined below) for £74.0 million of the Sterling Series B Senior Notes.
+On May 15, 2000, the Company issued £80.0 million (\$120.0 million upon issuance) aggregate principal amount of 81/2% Series C Senior Notes due November 2009 (the "Sterling Series C Senior Notes and the Sterling Series C Senior Notes with proceeds from its revolving credit facility under its then existing senior credit facility and cash flows from operating activities.